When you buy through our links, we may earn a small commission at no additional cost to you. Learn more

 Plus, you’ll love the convenience of having these two essential ingredients for your favorite pasta sauces and salads right next to each other in your garden!

 Peppers and basil are another dynamic duo in the garden.
-The strong aroma of basil can help enhance the flavor of peppers, while also repelling common pests such as spider mites and aphids.
+The strong aroma of basil can help enhance the flavor of peppers, while acting as an organic pest control for peppers by repelling things such as spider mites and aphids.

 Both peppers and basil have similar cultural requirements, which makes them great companions in the garden.
 They both love full sun and well-drained soil, so planting them together can help ensure a healthy, flavorful harvest.